chloedahan/Part1_Lab5/README.md

 We have a code of conduct, which is the Contributor Covenent.
 We have attached this to our repository and we advise you look this over.
 We chose this code of conduct because we want to ensure that more people feel safe contributing to the project regardless of their knowledge, skillset, or background while significantly improving the quality of the code base.

 # License
 We are using the GNU General Public License for this project.
 We have also attached this to our project and again advise all to look this documentation over.
-We chose this license because this document allows the
+We chose this license because this document allows users to change and share our program in a free and open source environment.